nickcaudill71/odin-recipes/README.md

 ## Description

 This project a website that displays recipes for different food items.
-This is from the foundations course [https://www.theodinproject.com/lessons/foundations-recipes].
+This is from the [foundations course](https://www.theodinproject.com/lessons/foundations-recipes).
 The project will have a couple iterations that will build off of one another.
 See the revision history below for what each version introduced!

 ## Version History